Book Now

 Post Liposuction Fibrosis/Scar Tissue Reduction

 Fibrosis can develop in any area, with some common sites being the flanks, upper abdomen, and even in the legs.
 This happens when the liposuction is too aggressive in some areas and the fat is removed in an uneven fashion.
-Fibrosis starts developing after the first month and has a distinct appearance at first, you may feel some lumps, then you will notice that they get thick and hard, and you may feel pain in the area.
+Fibrosis starts developing during the first month and has a distinct appearance at first, you may feel some lumps, then you will notice that they get thick and hard, and you may feel pain in the area.

 To avoid fibrosis development, it's very important to start your Postoperative Manual Lymphatic Drainage as soon as possible, wear your compression garment 24/7 and to prevent the accumulation of fluid in order to heal properly and faster.